 Hot-aisle/cold-aisle data center design involves lining up server racks in alternating rows with cold-air intakes facing one aisle and hot-air exhausts facing the other.
 Over the past several years, it has become the de facto standard.
 But as server density has increased, efficiency gains have eroded.

-Experts say that in a traditional hot-cold aisle design in a high-density data center, up to
+Experts say that in a traditional hot-cold aisle design in a high-density data center, up to 40% of the cool air is wasted.
+Hot and cold air mix over the top of racks and around the rows.

 Many data center pros have recently turned to air containment.
 Hot-aisle/cold-aisle containment systems started out as physical barriers that separate the hot- or cold-aisle airflow through makeshift design solutions like the vinyl plastic sheeting used in meat lockers or Plexiglas fit over the racks.